CommunityIn Your Community

 AUBURNDALE, Fla. — A new $20 million civic center and park along Lake Ariana is serving the Auburndale community in multiple ways.

-The facility finished construction last year and features five different rooms available to rent for events like weddings, birthday parties and corporate meetings.
+The facility finished construction last year and features five rooms available to rent for events such as weddings, birthday parties, and corporate meetings.
 There are also plenty of outdoor areas for families to enjoy, including a playground and a sand volleyball court.

-Anyone can come to enjoy the amenities at the facility, but there is a cost for parking if you are not a resident of Auburndale.
+Anyone can enjoy the facility's amenities, but there is a parking fee if you are not a resident of Auburndale.

 “We do have a parking permit or a parking charge to come in if you're a non-resident.
 So it's $1 to come into the park, $3 to park here, but it's a really easy process.
 You come in, utilize the facility, whether it's the playground, the boat ramp, or just coming in to see the facility,” said Auburndale Parks and Recreation Director Cody McGhee.